rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of local packages that are installed from the @commandline repository.
     This option is used during displaying transactions.
-Default is bold.
+Default is green.

 .. _color_update_remote-label: